 5. Raspberry Leaf Tea

-Raspberry leaf tea is supposed to help with uterine contractions, though there’s some contradictory evidence as to whether or not it works.
-I had drank some before I went into labor with my daughter, but it certainly didn’t seem to be correlated since strong contractions didn’t start until much later.
+Raspberry leaf tea is supposed to help with uterine contractions, reported Pregnancy, Birth & Beyond, though there’s some contradictory evidence as to whether or not it works.
+"Like pineapple, raspberry leaf is thought to have properties that may help induce labor naturally," Fraser says.
+"Current studies and scientific data that we have do not show that raspberry leaf tea helps induce labor, but they don’t show any harm either."
+I drank some before I went into labor with my daughter, but it certainly didn’t seem to be correlated since strong contractions didn’t start until much later.
 However, at 39 weeks, I gave it another shot.
 Since my midwife gave me the green light, I drank six cups of raspberry tea in a single night (OK, she didn’t technically give me the go ahead to do that exactly, but she said the tea was fine).

 At this point I was getting pretty disheartened, and felt like I was never going to have this baby.
 I knew this wasn’t true, but it’s amazing how time seems to stand still when you haven’t seen your toes from the standing position in five months.

 My midwife and plenty of others suggested sex to get things moving along.
+"This is one thing I have recommended to my patients to get things going," Fraser says.
+"Ejaculate contains prostaglandins, which help soften the cervix and promote labor.
+Of course, it isn’t going to work for everyone, but if there’s not a medical reason you shouldn’t be having sex, I would recommend it."
 I had no problem with that, except that sex while nine months pregnant is like a weird circus act that no one wants to see.
 The only reason it was hot and heavy was because of my increased basal body temperature and the extra 35 pounds around my midsection.
 I’m not saying it was a bad idea to have sex (especially considering the long stretch of sexless newborn time ahead), but it takes some serious effort and dedication to do the horizontal hustle in late pregnancy.
 You’ve been warned.

 As for inducing labor, it definitely did not.
 It certainly wasn’t time wasted, but yet again I was waiting hopefully for my water to break only to be met with more disappointment.
+(Although it's worth noting that Fraser says once your water does break, do not have sex in an attempt to help labor progress.
+"This will introduce bacteria directly into the amniotic sac where you baby is located," she says.)
 I was beginning to think that all these “natural” remedies were just myths that kept pregnant women busy while waiting for baby to come.

 7. Nipple Stimulation